 Two streams meet here and the waterfall is on a stream called the Allt Lairig Eilde which flows into the main River Coe at this point with a modest height of appr.
 4-7 meters.
 Unfortunately the waterfall does not have an official name.
-On Internet often the waterfall is referred as Glencoe falls.
-After heavy rainfall the Glencoe falls becomes a roaring and violent waterfall with a great power.
+On Internet often the waterfall is referred as Glencoe waterfall.
+After heavy rainfall the Glencoe waterfall becomes a roaring and violent waterfall with a great power.

 It always though that “meeting of the three waters” was somewhere else.
 I thought it was situated in the floor of Glen Coe below the mouth of Coire Gabhail.
 As the name suggests it is a place where three different streams meet.
 Not very remarkable you might think, until you see the very straight courses that the streams take to their meeting place.
 There is also a parking nearby if you want to visit this remarkable place.
 But according to Google and many many people “meeting of the three waters” is the same as the Glencoe waterfall.